openwdl/wdl-docs/reference/upgrade-guide.md

 ### Optional `input:` statement

-As noted in [#524](https://github.com/openwdl/wdl/pull/524), the `input:` statement that preceeds call bodies is unnecessary historical boilerplate.
+As noted in [#524](https://github.com/openwdl/wdl/pull/524), the `input:` statement that precedes call bodies is unnecessary historical boilerplate.
 This statement is now optional in `call` bodies.
 You are encouraged to remove these from your `call` bodies.